MEDICAL SECOND OPINION

 • Revision surgery

-• Failure to obtain desired range of motion
+• Failure to obtain the desired range of motion

-When these complications occur, albeit rare, recovery time may prolong, complete recovery might fail or revision surgery might be required.
-You should inform your orthopedic surgeon about your concerns before the surgery.
+Although rare, these complications may be prolonged, complete recovery might fail, or revision surgery might be required.
+It would help to inform your orthopedic surgeon about your concerns before the surgery.

 Preparation

-The first phase of preoperative preparation is same in all Medicana Hospitals.
-Decision of knee ligament repair or replacement (ACL reconstruction) is made by your orthopedic surgeon based on a series of tests and examinations.
-Your doctor will make a comprehensive assessment to determine whether this surgery helps your complaints or not.
-All other treatment options, including but not limited to medications, injections, physiotherapy and other surgical procedures, are taken into consideration.
+The first phase of preoperative preparation is the same in all Medicana Hospitals.
+The decision of knee ligament repair or replacement (ACL reconstruction) is made by your orthopedic surgeon based on a series of tests and examinations.
+Your doctor will assess comprehensively to determine whether this surgery helps your complaints.
+All other treatment options, including but not limited to medications, injections, physiotherapy, and other surgical procedures, are considered.

 • Review of health history

-• A detailed physical examination: your doctor will first review your symptoms and health history.
-In the assessment, your doctor will examine the instable knee in all aspect and compare it with the intact knee.
+• A detailed physical examination: your doctor will review your symptoms and health history.
+In the assessment, your doctor will examine the unstable knee in all aspects and compare it with the intact knee.

 • Necessary laboratory tests and radiology studies

-• Assessment by anesthesiologist and other laboratory tests and radiology studies to minimize anesthesia-related complications
+• Assessment by anesthesiologists and other laboratory tests and radiology studies to minimize anesthesia-related complications

-A preoperative discussion with your orthopedic surgeon about knee ligament repair or replacement (ACL reconstruction) is very important.
-All details of the procedure, potential risks and healing period are explained.
-You will also be instructed to stop eating and drinking at a particular time before the surgery and you should strictly follow this instruction in order to undergo the surgery at the scheduled date.
+A preoperative discussion with your orthopedic surgeon about knee ligament repair or replacement (ACL reconstruction) is critical.
+All procedure details, potential risks, and healing period are explained.
+You will also be instructed to stop eating and drinking at a particular time before the surgery.
+You should strictly follow this instruction to undergo the surgery as scheduled.

 Results

-Always remind that postoperative pain is a natural component of the recovery.
-Your doctor and nurse will take necessary measures to manage your pain.
+Always remember that postoperative pain is a natural component of recovery.
+Your doctor and nurse will take the necessary measures to manage your pain.

-After the knee ligament surgery (ACL reconstruction), you may need physical therapy to maintain the range of motion of the knee joint as well as to strengthen muscles and increase flexibility.
+After the knee ligament surgery (ACL reconstruction), you may need physical therapy to maintain the knee joint's range of motion, strengthen muscles, and increase flexibility.
 You will also be instructed about home exercises.

 Following these rehabilitation suggestions is crucial for your knee to regain its normal function.
-If you follow these recommendations, the functional difference between the two knees will disappear in a few weeks.
+Following these recommendations, the functional difference between the two knees will disappear in a few weeks.

 x